Rating: ![]()

 There's also Legato Bluesummers, Vash's nemesis and an insane nihilist (in the most literal sense), who is frankly among the most frightening anime villains I've ever seen.
 I'll leave it at that, but suffice it to say he's the perfect contrast to a life-loving moralist.

 The backdrop for all this is a Western world with a strong sci-fi twist that doesn't pop into focus until the backstory is explained toward the end.
-Although the setting lacks creativity and seems to be loaded with 30-foot-tall mutants with no apparent reason for existing, it's still relatively well realized, and by holding off a clear explanation of how things came to be the way they are (almost certainly not quite what you were expecting), it offers just a hint of mystery as well.
+Although the setting lacks creativity and seems to be loaded with 30-foot-tall mutants with no apparent reason for existing, it's still relatively well realized.
+By saving the explanation of how things came to be the way they are until the end (almost certainly not quite what you were expecting), it offers just a hint of mystery as well.

 Technically, Trigun basically falls into the "good enough" category.
-The art and animation aren't spectacular and the background art captures the barren, dusty world well but isn't wildly creative.
-On the plus side, there are some nice touches, the character designs are classic but memorable, and the quality of the production is always high enough to carry the story.
+The art and animation aren't spectacular and the background art isn't wildly creative, though it does capture the barren, dusty world well.
+On the plus side, there are some nice touches, the character designs are classic-yet-memorable, and the quality of the production is always high enough to carry the story.
 There are a few impressively over-the-top fights, but these aren't the series' strong point.

 Musically, on the other hand, Trigun is more noteworthy.
 From aggressive electric guitar work to a few very mellow Western-themed tunes and a pretty song that factors into the story, there is plenty of appealing music to hear.
 There's also Legato's chaotic industrial-sounding theme, which fittingly straddles the line between severely creepy and downright scary.
-The only fault in the music is that most themes are frequently re-used, but it's better than many long TV series, and works well enough as part of the theme-based storytelling.
+The only fault in the music is that most themes are frequently re-used, but it's not as bad as many multi-season TV series and works well enough as part of the theme-based storytelling.

 On balance Trigun is first and foremost a comedy--and a funny one at that--with real substance later in the series.
 There's enough semi-goofy gunfighting to keep anybody happy, an ongoing story that is anything but funny, and a gripping conclusion laden with serious, powerful, and thought-provoking subject matter.
 Best of all, the themes are comfortably compartmentalized, so it all fits together into a thoroughly enjoyable series with a message that sticks with you after it's over.